featuredotapp/cli/docs/docs/cli/get-started.md

 - **Email actions**: send a new email message, forward the received email message, redirect the message to another address and reply to the sender or all participants in the received message.
 - **SMS action**: send an sms text to a specified number.
-- **Webhook action**: send a request to an endpoint.
+- **Webhook action**: send a request to an http endpoint.
 The request can be customized to suit your needs (eg. customize verbs, headers and payload; you can even use data from the received message into the delivered payload).

 Actions can be combined together to create a new named action; for instance, if you want an SMS to be sent and a webhook to post to discord on receiving an email at `support@mycompany.mailscript.com`, you can create two separate named triggers for sms and webhook and a third combined trigger that does both.